Debug GitLab CI/CD Pipelines with Metasploit

 - Serve it over the network and download it as a step on the pipeline.

-For the sake of simplicity, we will follow up with adding it to the repository as a binary file.
+For the sake of simplicity, we will proceed by adding it to the repository as a binary file.

 Executing

-Before moving forward with the pipeline, the next step is to setup Metasploit
+Before proceeding with the pipeline, the next step is to setup Metasploit and

 on your platform

-and use the following commands, adjust them based on the arguments used when
+and use the following commands, adjusting them based on the arguments used when

 creating the binary: